-In New Mexico and most other states, violent crimes generally have longer statutes of limitations, and some crimes (like first-degree murder) have no statute of limitations—meaning a criminal case can be filed at any time.
-In certain instances, statutes of limitations are “tolled” (suspended), allowing the government more time to bring a case.
+In New Mexico and most other states, the time limits depend on the offense level or the specific crime.
+For instance, a prosecutor might have five years to file most felony charges but only one year to file misdemeanor charges.
+Violent crimes generally have longer statutes of limitations, and some crimes (like murder) have no statute of limitations—meaning a criminal case can be filed at any time.
+In certain instances, statutes of limitations are "tolled" (suspended), allowing the government more time to bring a case.
+(More on "tolling" below.)

 Like many states, New Mexico sets time limits for a host of specific crimes.
 For crimes not specifically listed in the statute, a general statute of limitations applies based on the category of the crime.

-Capital felonies and first-degree violent felonies have no time limits and can be prosecuted at any time.
+Capital felonies, first-degree violent felonies, and second-degree murder have no time limits and can be prosecuted at any time.
 Capital felonies include premeditated murder, felony murder (murder committed during the commission or attempted commission of a felony), and depraved mind murder.
 Examples of first-degree violent felonies include aggravated criminal sexual penetration, kidnapping, and abuse of a child resulting in great bodily harm.

-For any crimes not listed in the state’s criminal code or where no time limit is provided, the time limit defaults to three years.
+No time limit provided.
+For any crimes not listed in the state's criminal code or where no time limit is provided, the time limit defaults to 3 years.

 Below are examples of time limits for specific crimes in New Mexico.
 Keep in mind that the following is a partial list that broadly summarizes the law.
 You should look at the actual law for nuances and exceptions.